-It's true, as retired English teacher and blogger D.L. (who has kindly offered to post my stuff while I'm without computer) wrote (http://laskenlog.blogspot.com/), that I lived in The Haight in San Francisco in the late '60's, and that I had quite a vibrant following.
+It's true, as retired English teacher and blogger D.L. (who has kindly offered to post my stuff while I'm without a computer) wrote (http://laskenlog.blogspot.com/), I lived in The Haight in San Francisco in the late '60's and had quite a vibrant following.
 I would sit on a stool in coffee shops and just talk...about politics, culture, telepathy, and people would fill the place to listen.
 I only read someone's mind once in public; it brought too much attention and made me uncomfortable.
 I stopped speaking about telepathy too.
 I guess at the present stage of my life I'm ready to open up a bit.

 The '60's was a visionary time because nothing was happening, so you could only see things coming and be visionary.
 Now many of the speculative futures we talked about are arriving, and a visionary can see dramatic change either now or in the near future, inspiring a popular sci-fi genre of near-future stories (e.g. The Hunger Games by Suzanne Collins, which could come true just about any time, judging by the real-life adult version: the 2016 presidential campaign).